jordanzyx/jordanzyx/README.md

 Slow and unsteady

-- ⚡ Fun fact: I heard github is the new tinder. hmu on snapchat @m.jordan31
+- ⚡ Fun fact: I can bench 225
 <!--
 **jordanzyx/jordanzyx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.